sliptrixx/project-trigger/docs/Basic Tutorials/9_audio.md

 import TabItem from '@theme/TabItem';

 # Tutorial: Audio
 In this tutorial, we will be adding audio to our game to make it more immersive.
-We will start simple by adding two sound effects to our game: one for when a blaster shoots and one for when an enemy is destroyed.
+We will start simply by adding two sound effects to our game: one for when a blaster shoots and one for when an enemy is destroyed.
 We will go over two different implementations and you can choose which one you prefer.

 ## Blaster Shoot
 Whenever the player or the enemy shoots, we want to play a sound effect.
-So, we will go to the "Player" gameobject which has a blaster and add an `AudioSource` component to it.
-An audio source a component in Unity that is used to play audio clips.
+So, we will go to the "Player" gameobject which has a blaster, and add an `AudioSource` component to it.
+An audio source is a component in Unity that is used to play audio clips.

-To play an audio clip, we need drag and drop a sound clip from the project window into the `AudioClip` field in the `AudioSource` component.
+To play an audio clip, we need to drag and drop a sound clip from the project window into the `AudioClip` field in the `AudioSource` component.
 I have added a bunch of sound effects to the starter project, so you can use any of those.
 For this tutorial, I will be using the `laserSmall_000.ogg` sound effect.

 Also, we want to make sure that the sound doesn't automatically play when the game starts.
 In Unity, this option is turned on by default, so we need to uncheck the `Play On Awake` option in the `AudioSource` component.